AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mongodb-data-modeling.md

 ---
 # [!DNL MongoDB] Data Modeling

-When [!DNL Commerce Intelligence] pulls in [!DNL MongoDB] data, that data is translated into a relational model.
+When [!DNL Adobe Commerce Intelligence] pulls in [!DNL MongoDB] data, that data is translated into a relational model.

-The bad news: While most data patterns do not pose an issue, there are a few that, because of the translation to a relational model, [!DNL Commerce Intelligence] does not support.
+The bad news: While most data patterns do not pose an issue, there are a few that are not supported by [!DNL Commerce Intelligence], because of the translation to a relational model.

 The good news: All these patterns can be avoided.